 - T Shirt design contest entries due - Culmination requests (via your online account) - For Vermont: let us know if you are hoping we will provide van transportation from/to Philly and/or Albany.
 (We've occasionally arranged this in the past.)
-At the time of this writing we don't know whether we'll be able to offer it in 2023 ~ for a reasonable, affordable cost.
+At the time of this writing we don't know whether we'll be able to offer it in 2024 ~ for a reasonable, affordable cost.
 But if there's a group of interested campers, we'll look into the possibilities.

-July 1: online information is due (everything except some travel plans)
+July 1: online information is due (everything except travel plans)

 - Bio and photo for the directory.
 You'll upload these via your online account. - All campers and staff receive a paper directory at camp.
-You can enter about 250 words you might announce the workshop you're teaching, describe your interests or skills, share your goals for NBTSC, tell us your pronouns, list your social media handles, etc. We don't proofread, so check your spelling. - Complete and e-sign your health and pre-camp info via your online account.
-This includes personal and health data, diet restrictions, authorizations, workshops you'd like to teach, cabin preferences, an opportunity to reserve and pay for T shirts, hoodies, field trips, etc. - Please don't provide a "preferred name" unless it's one you actually use and plan to use at camp, and that your parents will recognize when we communicate with them.
-This is the name that we will officially use for you and publish in the camp directory.
-(Of course, once at camp, you can informally share a nickname.) - This handbook contains further details regarding - your health history. - More info about our dietary restrictions questions on our food pages. - More about the authorizations section on our authorizations/insurance page.
+Tell us a little something about yourself!
+You can enter about 250 words if you're not sure where to start, you might announce the workshop you're teaching, describe your interests or skills, proclaim your goals for NBTSC, share your pronouns, list your social media handles, etc. We don't proofread, so check your own spelling. - Complete and e-sign your health and pre-camp info via your online account.
+This includes personal and health data, diet restrictions, authorizations, workshops you'd like to teach, cabin preferences, an opportunity to reserve and pay for T shirts, hoodies, field trips, etc. - If you have a preferred first name that is different from your legal name, please provide it via your online account.
+If you do list a preferred name, we take that seriously that's the name we'll normally use for you and publish in the camp directory.
+(So, please don't provide a "preferred name" on a whim or if it's not one you actually use and plan to use at camp, and that your parents will recognize when we communicate with them.
+If there's a name you'd like to experiment with somewhat more informally, you're welcome to share that with us when we're together at camp.)

+- This handbook (elsewhere) contains further details regarding - your health history info - dietary restrictions questions-you'll find some context on our food pages. - More about the authorizations section on our authorizations/insurance page.